Missing Athlete’s Brother Dies

 %mlink(STRY:; PHOTO:; AUDIO:%)

 CHULA VISTA, Calif.
-(AP) _ The brother of missing NBA player Bison Dele died while hospitalized, a spokeswoman said late Friday.
+(AP) _ Miles Dabord, the brother of missing former NBA player Bison Dele, died Friday night, a hospital spokeswoman said.

 At the Tahiti port of Taravao, officials began dismantling parts of Dele’s boat to prepare to probe it with a metal detector, looking for bullets.
 If anything suspicious is found they are prepared to cut parts of the boat open.

 Investigators believe a gun might have been used in the killings.
 Dabord’s former girlfriend, who spent time with him in French Polynesia after his brother vanished, has told U.S. authorities that Dabord told her of a struggle on board.